Health Insurance

 Most examinations and treatments are free, but you need to register and get a health insurance card

-Denmark has an extensive public healthcare system that offers free consultation and treatment at a local doctor’s, emergency wards and public hospitals.
+Denmark has an extensive public healthcare system that offers free consultation and treatment with your family doctor, at the emergency wards and at public hospitals.

 If you work legally in Denmark, you are covered by the Danish health insurance system.
 Most examinations and treatments are free, but you need to register and get a health insurance card.